How to Use Topical Retinoids

 - As the medication can be irritating and drying, apply every 2nd or 3rd night to start, increasing to nightly application only as tolerated.

 - As the medication causes sun sensitivity, diligent sun protection and sunscreen use is recommended.
 Use a broad spectrum sunscreen daily, SPF 30 or higher.
-Your dermatologist can provide recommendations for sunscreens.

 - Generally, topical retinoid use should be discontinued for a period of time before waxing or other cosmetic treatments such as chemical peels, microdermabrasion, or laser therapy.
 Discuss with your doctor or skin care specialist before pursuing any cosmetic treatments.